Analucar/UMinho/ThirdYear/1st/SD/README.md

 ### :books: Sistemas Distríbuidos
 ***
 This project conisted in developing a program similar to the app [Stayway Covid](https://stayawaycovid.pt/?cn-reloaded=1) using fundamental principles of distributed systems.
+This project was developed in Java.

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)